horvathmarton/lab49-tech-talk-ctf/README.md

 ## Usage

+- Run `npm run build:style` if you change anything in the styling.
-- Run `node scripts/bundle.js` to create the `static` folder.
+- Run `npm run bundle` to create the `static` folder.
-- Run `node infra/server.js` to serve the challenges.
+- Run `npm run serve` to serve the challenges.

 ## Plan

 - Demo 1: Base64 encoded flag.
-- Demo 2: ???
+- Demo 2: Client side auth
 - Crypto: Base64 matrjoska.
 - OSINT: Twitter with wayback machine.
 - Reversing: Password check with password compiled into the binary.
 - Web 1: Flag hidden in the elements of the site (HTML, CSS, JS, robots.txt)
-- Web 2: ???
+- Web 2: Client side auth with weak hashed password

 ## TODO